-In Artificial Remnants (2018), Crespo follows the same idea of developing an ecosystem of fantastic beings, based on existing insects.
-The piece seems to go more towards the idea of a fake realism than earlier pieces, such as TraumaDoll – a psychedelic mix of colours, text and opinions, urging any spectator or reader to doubt the very existence of what they are seeing, or of the artist.
-Whereas TraumaDoll resembles more a dream-like state, a hallucinogenic rite of passage of a doll suffering from PTSD, Artificial Remnants could be considered a natural history exhibition, if it were to be held within a beautiful mind.
+In Artificial Remnants (2018), she follows the same idea of developing an ecosystem of fantastic beings based on existing insects.
+The piece seems to go more towards the idea of fake realism than earlier pieces, such as TraumaDoll – a psychedelic mix of colours, text and opinions, urging any spectator or reader to doubt the very existence of what they are seeing or of the artist.
+Whereas TraumaDoll resembles more a dream-like state, a hallucinogenic rite of passage of a doll suffering from PTSD, Artificial Remnants could be considered a natural history exhibition if it were to be held within a beautiful mind.

 My work aims to visually understand the shapes of nature using new technologies such as deep learning.
 Working on Neural Zoo has led me to reflect on the meaning of creativity, the functioning of our visual cortex for pattern recognition, and the evolution of life in itself with its adaptations and challenges.

-One of your ongoing projects is Neural Zoo, could you tell us a bit about the intellectual process behind and the biggest challenges (technical or conceptual) you face for its development?
+One of your ongoing projects is Neural Zoo.
+Could you tell us a bit about the intellectual process behind it and the biggest challenges (technical or conceptual) you face for its development?

-The idea behind Neural Zoo is extracting patterns that visually resemble the natural world while simultaneously not hiding that they are artificial, but making a certain essence of “nature-ness” explicit to the person who views it.
-It was hugely inspired by The Codex Seraphinianus (1981) from Luigi Serafini, and ‘Parallel Botany’ (1976) from Leo Lionni, and partly the goal was to see how these topics would be reinterpreted using technologies that weren’t available before.
+The idea behind Neural Zoo is extracting patterns that visually resemble the natural world while simultaneously not hiding that they are artificial but making a certain essence of “nature-ness” explicit to the person who views it.
+It was hugely inspired by The Codex Seraphinianus (1981) by Luigi Serafini and ‘Parallel Botany’ (1976) by Leo Lionni, and partly the goal was to see how these topics would be reinterpreted using technologies that weren’t available before.
 What emerged from the process is an ever-expanding number of specimens, inhabitants if you please, of the Neural Zoo.

-Could you tell us a bit more on the latest developments of your research on artificially-intelligent creative systems?
+Could you tell us a bit more about the latest developments in your research on artificially-intelligent creative systems?

-For the past year, I have been wanting to work with generated 3D meshes, using neural networks, in order to see geometries and observe patterns in a way that resembles more the anatomical or physical form of the creatures: allowing the specimens of the zoo to inhabit three full dimensions of space.
+For the past year, I have wanted to work with generated 3D meshes using neural networks in order to see geometries and observe patterns in a way that resembles more the anatomical or physical form of the creatures: allowing the specimens of the zoo to inhabit three full dimensions of space.
 Fortunately, I got to meet Dark Fractures, and together we’ve been exploring this for our current exhibition of Artificial Remnants 2.0.
 This project is a combination of generative 3D insects, colour 3D printing and generative text.

 Do you see AI more as a tool or as a creator?

-AI, machine learning, Google Magenta…, are transforming society and the creative application of these tools open new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?
+AI, machine learning, and Google Magenta are transforming society, and the creative application of these tools opens new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?

-From the generative aspect, these new instruments let us create so much variety of shape and sound, artistry in itself feels like is being reinvented or maybe not reinvented at all.
-Maybe we’re just doing the same thing we’ve always done: find something around us that calls our attention and give it new form.
+From the generative aspect, these new instruments let us create so much variety of shapes and sounds; artistry in itself feels like it is being reinvented or maybe not reinvented at all.
+Maybe we’re just doing the same thing we’ve always done: find something around us that calls our attention and gives it a new form.
 What differs now is that these tools enable us to explore variety at a scale and magnitude that before just wasn’t feasible for anyone artist, creating a rich raw material in the generative.